White Crystalline Powder

-Oxidation of Benzene and Butane produces Malic Anhydride which further hydrolyses to give Malic Acid.
+Oxidation of Benzene and Butane produces Malic Anhydride, which further hydrolyses to obtain Malic Acid.

 Malic acid is added to many food and candies to give a tart taste.
-Fruity-tasting candies and confections rely on malic acid as a flavoring agent, as do some sodas.
-Malic acid can be used to preserve or enhance some flavours in processed foods that lose some of their natural flavouring during the processing, like canned fruits.
+Like some sodas, fruity-tasting candies and confections rely on malic acid as a flavouring agent.
+Malic acid can be used to preserve or enhance some flavours in processed foods that lose some of their natural flavourings during processing, like canned fruits.

 Malic acid is beneficial in lowering blood pressure.
 It is also used as a cleansing agent for tooth cavity filling.
 The malic acid removes food particles in the mouth and leaves a completely clean surface for the dentist to work on, all while being safe to swallow in small amounts.
 Malic acid is a common ingredient in chemical peels.
 A chemical peel is applied to the skin to burn away the first layer of dead skin, leaving smooth, fresh skin underneath.